 Each Advent, the forecourt in front of Schönbrunn Palace is turned into a Christmas market of the more elegant sort.
-The palace and its outbuildings form an impressive backdrop, and the quality of the wares is very high, too.
+The palace and its outbuildings form an impressive backdrop, and the quality of the wares is exceptional, too.

 - Gorgeous location in front of the Habsburg summer palace